brevzin/brevzin.github.io/_posts/2022-09-23-copy-on-write.md

 };
 ```

-If I wanted to write a copy-on-write `vector<T>`, things would look a bit different.
+If I wanted to write a copy-on-write `Vector<T>`, things would look a bit different.
 I'd need a reference count that I'd need to allocate.
 So I might as well just put more stuff in the allocation.
 And then the mutable case looks quite different:

 ```cpp
 template <class T>